ahoffer/osgi/05-trial-provider/README.md

 ```

 ### Step 6 -- What if?
 * What error would you get if you tried to load this bundle without embedding the library?
-Take
-guess
+Remove
-* Removed the embed directive from the POM file, rebuild and reload.
-Did you see what you
+ the embed directive from the POM file, rebuild and reload.
+Did you see what you expected?
-expected?
 * Now, uninstall the `trial` bundle.
 Then uninstall the `api` bundle.
 * What error would you get if you now tried to install the run the `trial` bundle?
 * Try it to confirm the error message.